 Explanation of Architectural concept

 Commencing my explanation, I say to them that in the illustration the ‘White party’ was the Concept.
+Their suggestions on how the white party can be carried out were the concept development.

-Just like you had a white party you can also have a blue, red, black, green, orange etc parties.
+Just like you had a white party you can also have blue, red, black, green, orange etc parties.
 Thereby doing the same thing in different ways… and this is the beauty of concept.

 Concepts can be organizational, material-based, functional, structural or form-based.

 What is most important is that your design is tied to an idea and tells a story… most preferably a good story.
+According to 30X40 Design Workshop, one of the merits of designing with a concept is that it enriches the experience of using that project.
+It also gives it a reason and meaning for being.

 Also when you are stuck in design your concept helps to redirect, organize and guide you in how best to relate your story.